awslabs/aurora-dsql-hibernate/dialect/README.md

 ## Setup

-A dialect for Hibernate DSQL is used in largely the same way as other dialects for other databases.
+A dialect for Aurora DSQL is used in largely the same way as other dialects for other databases.
 It is added as a dependency to your Maven or Gradle application:

 ```